edinburgh-napier/SET09102/notes/unit1_code_quality/readability.md

   is enforced in clean code.
 Avoiding code duplication reduces complexity because any logic is implemented in one place, preventing the need for repetitive updates or fixes.
-  Clean code encourages developers to abstract common functionality into reusable methods or classes, which minimizes redundancy and simplifies maintenance.
+  Clean code encourages developers to abstract common functionality into reusable methods or classes, which minimises redundancy and simplifies maintenance.

 * **YAGNI (You Aren't Gonna Need It)**: Clean code also follows the principle of YAGNI, which discourages implementing features or adding code that isn't immediately needed.